kakilian/artworks/documentation/future_improvements.md

 * **Accessibility Audit and Keyboard Navigation:**
   Improved ARIA support and full keyboard navigation to meet higher accessibility standards.

+* **Homepage Hero Section:**
+A full-width hero banner was designed in early wireframes but not implemented.
+It’s planned as a dramatic visual entry point to introduce the site's mission and style.

+* **Artist Carousel:**
+A planned homepage carousel was partially coded but not yet functional.
+It’s intended to spotlight newcomers or feature selected artists, with future enhancements like swipe support, admin controls, and homepage links.

 These features represent potential next steps for expanding the project into a more scalable, user-focused platform.